Evidence for X-ray Emission in Excess to the Jet Afterglow Decay 3.5 yrs After the Binary Neutron Star Merger GW 170817

-We selected these $\gamma_{\rm B}$ values based on the VLBI measurements of the angular displacement of the radio emission with time, which constrained the jet Lorentz factor $\Gamma \approx 4$ at the time of the afterglow peak\cite{Mooley2018c}\, (or $\theta_{\rm obs}-\theta_{\rm j}\approx 1/\Gamma\approx 1/4$).\footnote{\texttt{JetFit} can reliably predict the afterglow from boosted fireballs with $\gamma_{\rm B}\le 12$, which translates into $\theta_{\rm j}\approx 1/\gamma_{\rm B}\ge 4.8^\circ$} We use \texttt{JetFit} to fit the multi-wavelength afterglow light-curves at $3$\,GHz, $6$\,GHz, optical and at $1$ keV frequencies acquired at $2 < \delta t < 900$ days.
-The jet opening angle $\theta_{\rm j}$ of GW170817 has been estimated to be of the order of a few degrees,\cite{Mooley+2018superluminal,Ghirlanda+2019}\, and we thus consider the $\gamma_{\rm B}=12$ boosted fireball model as our fiducial case.
-The best-fitting light curves and the one- and two-dimensional projections of the posterior distribution of the free parameters for $\gamma_{\rm B} =12$ are shown in Extended Data Figure \ref{Fig:JetfitLCcorner}.
+We selected these $\gamma_{\rm B}$ values based on the VLBI measurements of the angular displacement of the radio emission with time, which constrained the jet Lorentz factor $\Gamma \approx 4$ at the time of the afterglow peak (or $\theta_{\rm obs}-\theta_{\rm j}\approx 1/\Gamma\approx 1/4$, \citealt{Mooley+2018superluminal}).\footnote{\texttt{JetFit} can reliably predict the afterglow from boosted fireballs with $\gamma_{\rm B}\le 12$, which translates into $\theta_{\rm j}\approx 1/\gamma_{\rm B}\ge 4.8^\circ$} We use \texttt{JetFit} to fit the multi-wavelength afterglow light-curves at $3$\,GHz, $6$\,GHz, optical and at $1$ keV frequencies acquired at $2 < \delta t < 900$ days.
+The jet opening angle $\theta_{\rm j}$ of GW\,170817 has been estimated to be of the order of a few degrees \citep{Mooley+2018superluminal,Ghirlanda+2019,Nathanail+2021}, and we thus consider the $\gamma_{\rm B}=12$ boosted fireball model as our fiducial case.
+The best-fitting light curves for the {$\gamma_{\rm B} =12$ are shown in Figure \ref{Fig:JetfitLCcorner}, while the one- and two-dimensional projections of the posterior distribution of the free parameters for $\gamma_{\rm B} =12$ are provided in Appendix \ref{Appendix2}, Figure \ref{Fig:postjetbreakmodelfit}}.